 - Discard both a land and the Loam, dredging Loam back to your hand from the draw trigger.
-If you mill into a land, keep discarding Loam in response to the ensuing draw trigger to mill as much of your deck as you can and look for cards with dredge, Gaea's Cradle or cycling lands.
+If you mill into a land, keep discarding Loam in response to the ensuing draw trigger to mill as much of your deck as you can and look for cards with dredge, Gaea's Cradle or cycling lands if you run them.
 Whenever you hit any other card with dredge, dredge that back to your hand too.
 Every discard provides you with one , so you'll be quickly accumulating black mana.

 - When the draw triggers have resolved, cast Loam for any lands you might have in your yard ( preferably Cradle and/or cycling lands).

 - Either discard or cycle the lands you have in your hand to create more draw triggers.
-If you need to generate more black mana or need to find cyclers, keep discarding all of your dredge cards in response to the draw triggers to mill.
+If you need to generate more black mana, keep discarding all of your dredge cards in response to the draw triggers to mill.
 Otherwise, start drawing cards with your draw triggers instead.

-- After you've started drawing cards instead of dredging, keep discarding any lands you draw to draw more cards, eventually drawing you nonlands.
+- After you've started drawing cards instead of dredging, keep discarding any lands you draw to draw more cards, eventually drawing you into nonland cards.
 This will create a ton of black mana while drawing you into a ton of gas.

 - Play any black cards you might draw with the black mana you have.
 Prioritize getting Cradle in play by tutoring for Exploration / Crop Rotation to increase your green mana so you can keep Loaming if you run out of lands to discard.

-- Tutor/draw into and play City of Solitude and/or Autumn's Veil when you can to silence the table.
+- Tutor/draw into and play City of Solitude (if you run it) and/or Autumn's Veil when you can to silence the table.